thomasmauerer/hassio-addons/samba-backup/README.md

 ## Want to contribute?

 Any kind of help or useful input/feedback is appreciated!
-If you want to create a pull request, please create it against the `dev` branch.
+Please create pull requests against the `dev` branch.
 You can also check the [forum thread](https://community.home-assistant.io/t/samba-backup-create-and-store-snapshots-on-a-samba-share/199471) of this add-on for infos and discussions.

 [aarch64-shield]: https://img.shields.io/badge/aarch64-yes-green.svg
 [amd64-shield]: https://img.shields.io/badge/amd64-yes-green.svg